dayeonki/linguistic_nepotism/README.md

       - Results are in `code/result_answerability`.

-For each process outlined below, all relevant scripts are in `code/scripts/`.

 ## (1) Generate Reference Reports
 - **Description:** Given user query + relevant K docs, generate "reference" evidence-supported reports using a strong model